mideactive/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 #### Solution:

-[2-path](https://github.com/mideactive/alx-system_engineering-devops/blob/master/0x03-shell_variables_expansions/2-path):'export PAth=$PATH:/action' this script will temporarily add the '/action' dir to '$PATH'.
+[2-path](https://github.com/mideactive/alx-system_engineering-devops/blob/master/0x03-shell_variables_expansions/2-path): 'export PATH=$PATH:/action' this script will temporarily add the '/action' dir to '$PATH'.
 To make it pamanent, it should be added to the ~/.bashrc file.